Diebbo/assigment-1-computational-geometry/report/main.typ

 #figure(
   image("./comp-4-cpus.png", width: 90%),
-  caption: "Comparison of the performance of the parallel merge sort with different number of threads" )<fig:comp-4-cpus>
+  caption: "Comparison of the performance of the parallel merge sort with different number of threads", )<fig:comp-4-cpus>

 As a first test, we tried comparing the performance of our implementation on the same machine with different number of threads involved(see @fig:comp-4-cpus).
 The results maintained our expectations: as we increase the number of threads, the performance improves.
 However, we can see that the improvement is not linear, and after a certain point, the performance starts to degrade.